 Year launched: 2018

-The Mercedes G-Class certainly isn’t one of the most affordable options here, but if you can stretch to it, you'll end up with one of the best 4x4s going.
+The Mercedes G-Class certainly isn’t one of the most affordable options here, but if you're a wealthy landowner wanting a car that does luxury, style and off-roading, it's a great choice.
 The original G-Wagen that proceeded the G-Class is able to trace it's routes back to the early 70s, and while the latest G-Class might look like the old car, a lot has changed.

-Its plush cabin wouldn’t look out of place in one of Mercedes luxurious saloons like an S-Class.
+Its plush cabin wouldn’t look out of place in one of Mercedes luxurious saloons, like an S-Class.
 Its upright design has lots of pretty trim pieces and you get a pair of large and colourful infotainment screens.
+Build quality is first-rate, so it'll stand up to rough treatment, too.
 Four adults have loads of room to stretch out and the boot is wide and square.

-The G-Class is available with a range of powerful engines and comes with a sophisticated four-wheel-drive system with locking diffs that mean it can tackle pretty much anything you throw at it.
+The G-Class is available with a range of powerful petrol and diesel engines and comes with a sophisticated four-wheel-drive system with locking diffs that mean it can tackle pretty much anything you throw at it.
 Yet it’s also easy to drive and comfortable.
 A class act.

 Land Rover Defender